 The Fluid Power Vehicle Challenge is a unique engineering design competition embedded in the capstone design course at participating universities.
 It strives to promote original thinking in a competitive setting by combining technology platforms that are not normally associated with one another —human-powered vehicles and fluid power.

 - Stimulate education in practical hydraulics, pneumatics, and sustainable energy devices for motion control.

 - Provide students with experience in real world engineering under a strict timeline of designing, simulating, ordering, building, testing and demonstrating their designs.

 - Stimulate innovative thinking for designing and testing potential new technologies or concepts integrated into a vehicle platform.

 - Provide an industry recruitment opportunity for high potential engineering seniors by engaging directly with practitioners in the field.

-Student teams from 9 universities participated in our inaugural Vehicle Challenge in 2017:
+Student teams from 15 universities participated in the fifth year of the NFPA Vehicle Challenge:

 The Fluid Power Vehicle Challenge Community is the volunteer structure tasked with mentoring, coaching and judging the student teams participating in the Vehicle Challenge.
-Its membership includes major donors to the NFPA Foundation, including those at the Gold and Silver levels of the Pascal Society.
-Six companies sent representatives to the 2017 event to act as competition judges and to meet the student participants in person.
+Its membership includes Pascal Society donors to the NFPA Education and Technology Foundation.